NikhilPatil31/Authentication-Application/README.md

 <br><br>

-# Code to generate a JWT Token Based on given data
+# Generate a JWT Token Based on given data
 In that section, we are trying to generate a JWT Token Based on User Details like Firstname, Lastname and Age.
 <br>